DS-Without-Tears/DS-Without-Tears/index.md

 # Registration

-The third session will run for six weeks and begins **September 20th**, 2021.
+The boot camp will run for six weeks and begins **Febuary 7th**, 2022.
 There will be one synchronous component: "Coffee House Hours", where you can use that time as dedicated study time or ask the developers questions.

 To register, sign up via the following form: [Register Here](https://forms.gle/gEE6L6XLtiQiBdKV9/)